 Pain au chocolat is a light buttery

 individual bread flavoured with chocolate, sometimes called a chocolatine.

-means that even a simple baguette will be different from one shop to another.
+Many bakers make bread by their own proven recipes, which means that even a simple baguette will be different from one shop to another.

 If you are planning a picnic, be sure to get your bread